Resources for Students

 Delaware Field House

-Student Conduct staff are highly trained to work with victims.
-Any member of the University community may initiate a complaint against an undergraduate student with OSC.
+CSCR staff are highly trained to work with victims.
+Any member of the University community may initiate a complaint against an undergraduate student with CSCR.
 If the circumstances surrounding the complaint indicate that a violation of the Code of Conduct or Sexual Misconduct Policy may have occurred, disciplinary charges may be brought against the student.

 218 Hullihen Hall